 In the 1960s a short lived effort was made to establish an ecumenical chapel for the growing number of tourists visiting the area.
 In 1989, the Hawaii Conference of the United Church of Christ, successor to the Congregational Church, made repairs to the building and established a new congregation.
 Rev. John Hoover served as Organizing Pastor from then until his retirement in 2016.
 Rev. Hoover was named Pastor Emeritus in 2017.

 Today, Hokuloa Church serves Puako, Waikoloa and West Hawaii.
-Pastor Joe Medlin and the congregation welcome residents and vacationing visitors.
+Pastor Joe Medlin and the congregation welcome residents (full year and part year) and vacationing visitors.
 "You are all Church Family here."

 “We are but a treasure in earthen vessels.” - 2 Corinthians 4:7